rdok/7daystodie_mod_quick_continue/readme.md

 ## Features

 - Automation: Automatically bypasses news notifications, clicks the 'Continue' button, then 'Start', and finally the 'Spawn' button.
+- To skip the splash: Use `7dLauncher.exe` to add the `-skipintro` value into the `Additional Parameters` field.
+Finally click on `Run & Save as default` button.

+- Automation: Automatically skips news notifications, clicks 'Continue,' 'Start,' and 'Spawn' buttons for you.
+- Skip the Splash Screen:
+  - Open `7dLauncher.exe`.
+  - Add `-skipintro` to the Additional Parameters.
+  - Click `Run & Save` as default.

 ***